Abhijeet1850/grab/README.md

 1. Clone the Code from Github Repository
 2. Install Maven
-3. Run mvn clean install -PAdidas-qa-ui in command prompt OR Export maven project in Eclipse and run file ITRunCukes.java file as junit test or run OrderCreateFlow.feature file with cuumber in eclipse
+3. Run mvn clean install -PGrab-qa-ui in command prompt OR Export maven project in Eclipse and run file ITRunCukes.java file as junit test or run OrderCreateFlow.feature file with cuumber in eclipse